turingschool/backend-curriculum-site/module1/lessons/csv_exploration.md

 ### Class Methods at a High Level

 Currently in the projects you have completed the methods you have been creating are instance methods.
 This means that you call a method on an instance of an object.
-However, in order to create an instance of an object we call `new` on the class itself. `new` is a class.
+However, in order to create an instance of an object we call `new` on the class itself. `new` is a class method.

 For example, in the following code: